ignc-research/arena-rosnav/docs/Installation.md

 ## 1. Installation
 #### 1.1.
 Standard ROS setup
-(Code has been tested with ROS-melodic on Ubuntu 18.04 and Python 3.6)
+(Code has been tested with ROS-noetic on Ubuntu 20.04 and Python 3.8)

 * Configure your Ubuntu repositories
 ```